Quick Sort Algorithm

 In the above implementation, we have chosen the rightmost element as the pivot.
 This can result in a worst-case situation when the input array is sorted.
 The best idea would be to choose a random pivot that minimizes the chances of a worst-case at each level of recursion.
 Selecting the median element as the pivot can also be acceptable in the majority of cases.

-Pseudocode snippet for median-of-three pivot selection
+Pseudocode for median-of-three pivot selection

 mid = l + (r - l)/ 2